 The overall goal of the Department of Chemical and Biomolecular Engineering is to challenge our students to achieve their maximum potential in diverse professional careers throughout their lifetime.

-WithinÂ 3-5Â years of graduation, Rice BSChE alumni will be:
+Within 3-5 years of graduation, Rice BSChE alumni will be:

-(e) an ability to identify, formulate and solve complex engineering problems by applying principles of engineering, science, and mathematics
+1. an ability to identify, formulate and solve complex engineering problems by applying principles of engineering, science, and mathematics

-(g) an ability to communicate effectively with a range of audiences
+3. an ability to communicate effectively with a range of audiences

 4. an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgements, which must consider the impact of engineering solutions in the global, economic, environmental, and societal contexts

 5. an ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives

 6. an ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions